Sp-ino/cal_framework/README.md

 ## Introduction
 The contents of this folder provide a framework for working with fixed point algorithms.
 The code exploits MATLAB's fixed point utilities to speed up the design and validation process.
+To use this framework clone this repository, implement your algorithms as MATLAB functions and write a testbench script and an acceleration script (if have fixed point code that you need to accelerate).
+Both scripts should contain the line
+`$ addpath('savepath/cal_framework/api')`
+where `savepath` represents the path at which you have saved this repository.
+The testbench script should define variables with the settings and a handle that points to the algorithm under test and call the `testbench` function.
+The acceleration script should define a handle the points to the algorithm to be accelerated and call the `gen_mex` function.
+Both `testbench` and `gen_mex` are described in greater detail in the sections that follow.
+You can store your algorithms and your testbench/acceleration scripts wherever you like, just make sure that the call to `addpath` inside the scripts makes your local copy of this repository visible.

 ## API description (`gen_mex` and `testbench`)